Travel Agent Commissions, Explained. [Infographic + Charts]

 Hotels and car rental companies typically pay travel agents 10% commission and that’s that.
 There are small variances but car and hotel only bookings are probably the most predictable commission level in this whole mess.

-And that’s really refreshing because when you get into tour operators, you’ll find a whole slew of commission models.
-There is the tiered structure mentioned above but there are also tour operators that pay the same commission rate, regardless of an agency’s sales or passenger count.
-I’ve found it’s usually the tour operators outside the Sun-n-Fun sphere that utilize this model.
+Ugh.
+And wouldn't you know it, as I write this, Hilton has now followed Marriott's lead and cut group commission rates from 10% to 7%.
+BOOOOOOOO!
+I know I had said above that tour operators were likely to have tiered commissions but there are also tour operators that pay the same commission rate, regardless of an agency’s sales or passenger count.
+I’ve found it’s usually the tour operators outside the "sun-n-fun" sphere that utilize this model.
 It’d look something like this:

 3) AIRLINE COMMISSIONS